sarahliz24/Who-said-it/README.md

 ## Content
 * Written content for this site (apart from the quiz questions) was created by the site author
-* Quiz questions are fropm nextluxury.com: https://nextluxury.com/funny/funny-celebrity-quotes/
+* Quiz questions are fropm nextluxury.com: <a href="https://nextluxury.com/funny/funny-celebrity-quotes/" target="_blank">Next Luxury</a>

 ## Technologies Used